dsvoid/tumbraider/README.md

   -f FOLDER, --folder FOLDER
                         save images to specified folder (program directory by default)
+  -F FORMAT, --format FORMAT
+                        use specific format for filenames ($d-$b-$s by default)
+  -p POSTS, --posts POSTS
+                        specify number of posts from blog to download images from (unlimited by default)
   -s START, --start START
                         specify post from blog to start downloading images from (0 by default)
-  -p POSTS, --posts POSTS
-                        specify number of posts from blog to download images from (unlimited by default) -V, --videos          also download videos hosted on tumblr -v, --verbose         verbose output
+  -V, --videos          also download videos hosted on tumblr -v, --verbose         verbose output
 ```